iGEM-Engineering/iGEM-DBTL-bootcamp/2_build/2_build.md

     - T4 DNA Ligase and associated buffers
     - Optional: BSA + PEG-3350
 - Equipment:
-    - micropipettes
+    - micropipettes and tips
     - water bath or heat block for transformations
     - Nanodrop, Qubit & reagents, or other device to measure DNA concentration
-    - PCR Machine for GGA
+    - Thermocyler for GGA
 - Other materials
     - plate spreaders / glass beads
     - 14-mL cell culture tubes
     - PCR and microcentrifuge tubes
-    - ice bucket with ice or cold block
+    - ice bucket and ice or cold block
+    - iGEM Distribution Kit (this module uses the 2024 version)

+**Note** that this list is not completely exhaustive as there will be some things that we assume your lab has access to, from small things (lab pens, glassware) to larger ones (-80°C freezer, centrifuge).
+We have also not included quantities, it will be important for you to understand the workflow, read through the protocols, and keep track of that yourself.

 ## Workflow Overview
 The following is a 6-day plan for the Build Module, that will take you from transforming parts from the iGEM Distribution Kit, to assembling your constructs, and finally preparing glycerol stocks for future use.

+You or your lab may have your preferred protocols (and workflow) for all of the steps in this plan, so feel free to use those.
+However, we have also included recommended protocols and tips from iGEM and the iGEM Engineering Committee, which in case of issues, we will be more adept at providing troubleshooting help for.

-Depending on your level of expereience and/or available time, you may be able to combine the Day 4 work (transform assembly reaction) with Day 3, to shorten this workflow to 5 days.
+Depending on your level of experience and/or available time, you may be able to combine the Day 4 work (transform assembly reaction) with Day 3, to shorten this workflow to 5 days.

-- **Day 0**
+- **Day 0** (Before you start)
     - Competent cells
     - Antibiotic stocks
 - **Day 1**